 Today, Zaporozhye has one of the largest strip-rolling mills in Ukraine.

 Zaporozhye city architecture

 It is the largest island on the Dnieper River located in the middle of Zaporozhye.
 Since ancient times, this natural fortress served as a reliable protection for various tribes, the traces of which are preserved in abundance.

 In the 16th century, Zaporozhye Sich was founded here - a fortified camp of the Ukrainian Cossacks, which later became the center of the Cossack state.

-Museum of History of Zaporozhye Cossacks.
+The Museum of History of Zaporozhye Cossacks.
 The museum is located in the northern part of Khortitsa Isle, which offers the most scenic view of the DnieproGES dam.

-There are four dioramas: “Battle of Kiev Prince Svyatoslav of the Dnieper rapids”, “Military Council in Sich”, “Construction of DnieproGES”, “Liberation of Zaporozhye October 14, 1943”.
-Nearby there is a large mound of the Scythian times.
+There are four dioramas: “The Battle of Kiev Prince Svyatoslav of the Dnieper rapids”, “The Military Council in Sich”, “The Construction of DnieproGES”, “The Liberation of Zaporozhye on October 14, 1943”.
+Nearby, you can find a large mound of the Scythian times.
 Opening hours: 9:00-17:00, day off - Monday.

 More Khortitsa Isle Sights…

 In those days, Khortitsa Island was an important strategic point on the way of the Tatars’ raids in Ukrainian lands.
 Also, the political influence of Poland, which controlled most of Ukraine, was minimal here.